Getting Started with Plotly in Python

 JupyterLab Support

-For use in JupyterLab, install the jupyterlab and ipywidgets packages using pip:
+To use plotly in JupyterLab, install the jupyterlab and ipywidgets packages in the same environment as you installed plotly, using pip:

 $ pip install "jupyterlab>=3" "ipywidgets>=7.6"